horselock/claude-code-proxy/README.md

 - Adds headers (Authorization plus a couple specified in config.txt) to trick the endpoint into thinking the request is coming from a real Claude Code application.
 - Remove "ttl" key from any "cache_control" objects, since endpoint does not allow it
 - The first section of the system prompt must be "You are Claude Code, Anthropic's official CLI for Claude." or the request will not be accepted by Anthropic (specifically/technically, it must be the first item of the "system" array's "text" content).
 I am adding this, but this is just FYI so you know it's there and that you have to deal with it.

+## Mac
+A user had this to say:
+Finally got around to trying this.
+Posting this in case it helps any other Mac users.
+On my Macbook, there is no ~/.claude/credentials.json file for the server to parse.
+On my Mac, I found the token was securely stored in the Keychain Access app, not insecurely as a plain text file!
+So:
+I opened Keychain Access and searched for "Claude" which revealed the "Claude Code-credentials" entry Double click to open the entry > click "Show password" to reveal the token string (Authenticate with your password if asked) Copy the text of the token (which is the json content needed) Using your text editor of choice, create the file ~/.claude/credentials.json and paste the token text in and save Now when you access the proxy, it can parse the ~/.claude/credentials.json file and extract what it needs to spoof the bearer token to grant access to Claude nirvana!

 ## Todo
 - Implement intelligent caching to deal with SillyTavern features